-Every investor in the forex trading community always has a market sentiment and some opinion about the forex market.
-This includes an opinion as to why the market is shifting in a direction and this is often revealed in the trades they make.
+Every investor in the forex trading community always has a market sentiment and opinion about the forex market.
+This includes an opinion as to why the market is shifting in a direction, which is often revealed in their trades.
 Regardless of all these opinions, it is important to understand that the forex market is a conglomerate of different opinions, views, and ideas.

 This discipline is all about predicting the probable shifts of the market while utilizing the right indicators.
 Having a good idea of where a huge number of stockholders have positioned themselves can give you a pretty chance to earn significant profits.